How to secure new talent (without spending a fortune)

 However, by making the salary a known quantity, moving fast and out-flexing the rest – probably not a word but go with it, we’re nearly there – you provide multiple grounds for candidates to consider your opportunity the better offer.

-Boxes of
+Boxes with

 For more on salaries, hiring trends and current rates for more than 200 charity sector positions, check out the Harris Hill Salary Survey here, contact our specialist consultants, or give us a call on 020 7820 7300.